cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **DPR (Defensive Power Rating) (n.):** (1) 2015: Every team had the number but shouldn't have it. :) (2) <=2014: Every team had the number but it was never looked at or known how it was calculated. :) ~BenGuy

+**DPR (n):** The stat your team points to when neither its OPR nor its CCWM are impressive.~CaptainKirby

 **Drive Coach (n):** The only student/mentor on the drive team who actually knows all the buttons, but cannot, by the rules, use them, therefore resorting to yelling directions towards the primary and secondary drivers between communications with other teams during the match.
 See Conductor, Commander, or Dictator.~BL0X3R

 **Drive Practice (n.):** Time used for testing the autonomous functions of a robot every night the mechanical team is not modifying the robot.~Abhishek R

+**Driver Meeting (n.):** A meeting betweeen the drive teams and the head ref.
+Typically this is the period of time to ask questions that were clearly stated in the rule book, and learn how to play the game.~KosmicKhaos

 **Duct tape (n.):** A previously banned substance so fatal to a robot's chances of getting picked it might as well still be.~Billfred

 # E
 **Echo Effect (n.):** A type of modification to sound of any kind that creates a repeat of any sound entering the microphone.
 See 2015 Einstein Quarterfinals.~TheBoulderite

+**Einstein (n) :**- Straight madness~Kevin Leonard

 **Endgame (n.):** A component of the game that isn't worth very much until powerhouse teams start completing them in faster and faster times.
 See also~artK